Why Save Newborough Forest?

 The Directive is being misinterpreted

-The CCW/FCW justification for this action is that it is required in order for the management of the forest to comply with the European Habitats Directive.
+The CCW/FCW justification for this action was that it is required in order for the management of the forest to comply with the European Habitats Directive.
 They also claim that unless we demonstrate that action is being taken to improve the condition of the sand dunes, there is a risk that the EU may impose penalties on the government.
 However this is nonsense ( see also -

 What the CCW & FCW say).
 The Directive requires that the protected dunes are kept in favourable